-Although whey protein is the most popular protein on the supplement market, casein protein is another high-quality protein source you may want to consider.
 Like whey, casein protein is an animal protein derived from cow’s milk.
 As such, it is a complete protein, providing all the essential amino acids your body needs for muscle growth and repair.
+Approximately 80 percent of the protein in cow’s milk is casein.
+Other types of milk—including goat’s milk and human breast milk—also contain casein.
+Casein is a major component of cheese and is often used as a food additive.

-Here are four reasons you might want to consider adding casein protein to your nutrition plan.
+Here are five reasons you may want to consider adding casein protein to your nutrition and training plan.

 1. Optimal Overnight Muscle Recovery

-The main difference between casein vs whey is a matter of timing.
-Whey is a fast-acting protein, while casein protein is “slow release,” because it breaks down in the body much more gradually than whey (over the course of several hours).
+The main difference between casein vs. whey is a matter of timing.
+One of the key benefits of casein is its slow-release characteristic.
+While whey is a fast-acting protein, casein protein breaks down in the body much more gradually—over the course of five to seven hours.
 Because of this, casein protein is often referred to as a nighttime protein, commonly taken just before bed to maximize the slow-release benefits.
-Research like this study supports taking protein at bedtime for optimal muscle protein synthesis and recovery.
-The slow digestion rate and steady supply of amino acids to the muscle tissue supplied by casein protein help reduce muscle breakdown.
+Research like this study supports taking casein at bedtime for overnight recovery when muscles are at rest and the body can fully utilize the casein protein to rebuild and regenerate damaged muscle tissue.

 2. Improved Weight Loss/Weight Management